odpi/egeria/content-packs/README.md

 * **SimpleGovernanceCatalog** - A glossary term linked to metadata elements in the API, Event, Data catalogs.

+There is also **SimpleCatalog** that rolls up the content of the four catalogs into a single content pack for use in other scenarios.

 ----
 License: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/), Copyright Contributors to the ODPi Egeria project.